|

 and the ordering among them...

-x = { L | R } =
+Conway introduced the compact notation x = { L | R }

-for what is called a
+for what he called a game.
+Namely,

-an ordered pair of two sets L and R, given either by name or by listing their
+an ordered pair of two sets L and R, given either by name or

-by adding y to an element of L, just like E+F is the set whose elements
+just like E+F is the set whose elements

 are sums of an element of E and an element of F.